michael-isichenko/plot/readme.md

 # `plot`

-`plot` is python program for command-line plotting numeric data from files or stdin and is convenient to use with unix pipes.
-A standalone command-line plotting tool, rather than 'ecosystems' like R, jupyter or mathematica notebook, or gnuplot, is something which is missing in standard shell-based tools.  `plot` is an attempt to fill this void.
+`plot` is python program for command-line plotting numeric data from files or stdin.
+A simple command-line plotting tool usable with unix pipes, rather than interactive 'ecosystems' like R, jupyter or mathematica notebook, or gnuplot, is something which is missing from standard shell-based tools.  `plot` is an attempt to fill this void.

+The program name is admittedly too generic but is in line with the convention of most unix shell commands being (very) short.

 The source also includes functions callable from user applications after `import plot`.

 ## Supported inputs

 CSV or whitespace-separated utf-8 text.
-The input is expected in the form a dataframe with a header line with one or more field names followed by data rows with as many numeric fields as there are field names.  `plot` will plot any number of 'y' columns vs one 'x' column in the dataframe, and more (see below).
-Zero-based column numbers to plot are supplied by user.
+The input is expected in a dataframe-like format starting with a header line with one or more field names followed by data rows with as many numeric fields as there are field names.  `plot` will plot any number of 'y' columns vs one 'x' column in the dataframe, and more (see below).
+The zero-based column numbers are supplied by the user.

 ## Supported graphic backends